 The family must identify the family members enabled to work as a result of the disability assistance expenses.
-In evaluating the family's request, the PHACOC -will consider factors such as how the work schedule of the relevant family members relates to the hours of care provided, the time required for transportation, the relationship of the family members to the person with disabilities, and any special needs of the person with disabilities that might determine which family members are enabled to work.
+In evaluating the family's request, COC will consider factors such as how the work schedule of the relevant family members relates to the hours of care provided, the time required for transportation, the relationship of the family members to the person with disabilities, and any special needs of the person with disabilities that might determine which family members are enabled to work.

-When the PHACOC determines that the disability assistance expenses enable more than one family member to work, the expenses will be capped by the sum of the family members' incomes.
+When COC determines that the disability assistance expenses enable more than one family member to work, the disability assistance expenses will be capped by the sum of the family members' incomes.
+[New PH OCC GB, Income Determination, p.
+28]